yugen-m7/yeti_docs/wiki/feature.md

 ## Robust Modbus Communication

-Handles both Modbus RTU and TCP simultaneously with up to 16 devices.
-With read and write functionality directly from web portal.
+The Gateway supports RTU and TCP communication simultaneously, allowing integration of up to 16 devices.
+Users can perform both read and write operations directly from the web interface.

-- **Multiple Simultaneous Connection Support**
+- **Modbus Device Setup Page**
+    This section allows users to register and configure their Modbus devices.
   ![dashboard_img](./assets/images/modbus_dev.png)

 ## Remote Logging